parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.domain.RelPerm.NumSamplePoints  20000

-This key specifies the lower value for a spline base interpolation table for the Van Genuchten function specified on *geom_name*.
+*int* **Geom.\ *geom_name*.RelPerm.MinPressureHead** no default This key specifies the lower value for a spline base interpolation table for the Van Genuchten function specified on *geom_name*.
 The upper value of the range is 0.
 This value is used only when the table lookup method is used (*NumSamplePoints* is greater than 0).
-Example Useage:

 .. container:: list